ocassidydev/nanonow/README.md

 ### Code

 - The hamburger menu was created with code from a page on [Code-Boxx](https://code-boxx.com/simple-responsive-pure-css-hamburger-menu/).
+- Centering the page titles in the image div was obtained from css code on [hubspot](https://blog.hubspot.com/website/center-div-css)
 - A number of individual queries and fixes were sought on [Stack Overflow](https://stackoverflow.com/).
 - For refreshing certain concepts and documentations, I used [W3S Schools](https://www.w3schools.com/).